intrip/laravel-authentication-acl/docs/index.md

 To install authentication follow this steps:

-  1. Create an empty <a href="http://laravel.com/docs/quick" target="_blank">Laravel 4</a> installation if you don't have any.
+  1. Create an empty <a href="http://laravel.com/docs/quick" target="_blank">Laravel 5</a> installation if you don't have any.

   2. Add to your _composer.json_ require field the following lines:
       ```
       "require": {
         ...
-        "jacopo/laravel-authentication-acl": "1.2.*"
+        "jacopo/laravel-authentication-acl": "1.3.*"
       },
       ```

   3. Now run `composer update` command.

-  4. Now open the file _app/config/app.php_ and add to the 'providers' option the following line:
+  4. Now open the file _config/app.php_ and add to the 'providers' option the following line:
-  'Jacopo\Authentication\AuthenticationServiceProvider',
+  'LaravelAcl\Authentication\AuthenticationServiceProvider',

-  5. Then run this command to publish the configuration files:
+  5. Then run the install command:
-  `php artisan authentication:prepare`
+  `php artisan authentication:install`
-  Now you can find configuration files in _app/config/packages/jacopo/laravel-authentication-acl_ folder.
+  _Note_: you need to setup your database configuration before running the command, check out: <a href="http://laravel.com/docs/5.0/database#configuration" target="_blank">configuring laravel database</a>
-  If you want to use a custom db(database) access configuration only for this package (while keeping other db connections for the rest of the application) edit the _app/config/packages/jacopo/laravel-authentication-acl/database.php_ file.
+  Now you can find various configuration files under _config/_ folder.

   6. Now you need to install the application, to do that run the command: `php artisan authentication:install`.